Positive Education Toolkit

 Option 1: Each person presents their card to the other members of the group and everyone completes the challenge.

-Option 2: Everyone chooses a card for another person and they must complete the challenge.
+Option 2: Each person chooses a card for another person, and that person must complete the challenge.

 Don't wait any longer and get started!

-To be played with family, in class, with friends or as part of a positive psychology intervention, this game is accessible to children from 5 years old.
+This game, which can be played with family, in class, with friends or as part of a positive psychology intervention, is accessible to children from 5 years old.

-To guide you, we offer two practical ideas:
+To guide you, we suggest two practical implementation ideas:

-Idea 1: The game of 7 happy families – try to collect the greatest number of complete families and win the game.
+Idea 1: The game of 7 families of happiness – try to collect the most complete families and win the game.

-Idea 2: A little moment to share – draw a card at random and do the activity suggested on it.
+Idea 2: A little moment to share – pick a card at random and do the activity suggested on it.

 The rules of the game are included in the Resilience Adventure box.
 You will discover 4 different ways to play: